GENERAL INFORMATION (very important):

 1. A student is eligible to take the permit test after 3 days of class.
 After a student has completed classes 1, 2 and 3 a student will take the permit test.
 We will then give the results of those tests on the certificate they will take to the DPS to process their permit.
 The student will have their picture taken, an eye test and their thumbprints made in order to get the permit at the DPS.
 They will also need the following with them when they go to the DPS:

 a.
 3 qualifying documents: Birth Certificate, SS card, and the VOE/TEA form.
-The VOE/TEA form is waived at this time by DPS.
-You don't need it.
+The VOE/TEA form is now required again by the DPS as of 9/29/2020.

 b.
 DE964 form from Metro along with notarized forms